 You can find Goldendoodles for sale for $2100.
 F1 Goldendoodles (purebred Poodle + purebred Golden) usually cost less since they still shed somewhat.

 F1b Goldendoodles (purebred Poodle + F1 Goldendoodle) cost more, as they shed far less.
 They also have curlier hair, giving them the distinctive Goldendoodle look.

-You can’t put a price on a Golden Retriever’s love
+Conclusion: You Can’t Put a Price on a Golden Retriever’s Love

 But you can put a price on Golden Retriever ownership.
-Totaling initial costs and lifetime expenses, your Golden will set you back $14500-15800, more or less.
+Totaling initial costs and lifetime expenses, your Golden will set you back $14,500 to $15,800, more or less.